Best gay bars in Chicago

 Not a Boystown fan?
-Skip the stand-and-model parade and head to this laid-back Uptown saloon, where community matriarch Michelle Fire serves up tasty victuals to sunburned boys and girls at her famous Sunday buffets and keeps the rest of the week happening with tons of food and drink specials (like buck burgers on Mondays) and all-out dance parties on weekends.
+Skip the stand-and-model parade and head to this laid-back Uptown saloon, where community matriarch Michelle Fire serves tasty victuals to sunburned boys and girls at her famous Sunday buffets and keeps the rest of the week happening with tons of food and drink specials (like buck burgers on Mondays) and all-out dance parties on weekends.

 This freak-friendly dance destination in Lakeview built its reputation back in the mid-’80s with a mix of German new-wave music, art installations and even transvestite shows.
-These days, it’s still quirky but more retro, with Prince-tribute, disco and ’80s nostalgia nights.
+These days, it’s still quirky but more retro, with diva-tribute, disco and ’80s nostalgia nights.
 Goths and gays are extra welcome, but the scene here is made up of almost everyone.
-Thursday night's Stardust is a major locus of nightlife creativity.
+Thursday night’s Stardust is a major locus of nightlife creativity.

 This teeny taproom is a good stone’s throw from the hustle and muscle of Halsted Street’s rowdy boy bars, and that’s just the way this clientele likes it.
 Plenty of ladies hang here until the midnight hour, but the boys crash the party shortly thereafter, creating one of the few truly mixed queer scenes in the city.